 Confirmed speakers include:

-As the Standing Adviser to the House of Commons Education Select Committee, and a member of Ofqual’s Standing Advisory Group, Jo-Anne also previously held the position of Head of Research at the Assessment and Qualifications Alliance.
-Throughout her career, Jo-Anne has focused her research interests in and around the educational assessment sphere, including system-wide structures and processes, examination standards and marking and assessment design.
+As the Director of the Department of Education at the University of Oxford, Jo-Anne was also the former Standing Adviser to the House of Commons Education Select Committee.
+She is a member of Ofqual’s Standing Advisory Group, and from 2013-2015 was the President of the Association for Educational Assessment – Europe.
+Throughout her career, Jo-Anne has focused her research interests around the educational assessment sphere.

 Having served the education sector for many years across Kent and London, Danielle has a great passion in making a real difference to the lives of all children.
 Believing that all children and young people deserve the best education, she is committed to high expectations and consistency for teaching and learning across the trust, developing the confidence, self-esteem, and resilience of all children.